 It is fixed income security like bonds, but preferred stockholders also have ownership in the company.
-Unlike bonds, the income is not just dependent on interest movements.
+Unlike bonds, income is not just dependent on interest movements.
 If a company performs well, it can result in the appreciation of the preferred stock’s value.

 Unlike common shares, Preferred stockholders do not have the same voting rights.
 Even for common stocks to earn enough controlling rights, the investment must be enormous.
 However, they still have the option to receive voting rights.
 For preferred holders, this option is absent.
 The absence of voting rights is one of the compromises for the preferential treatment they get along with the status and other financial benefits.

 Many preferred stocks have a specific maturity date at which the company can redeem the asset for cash at a predetermined amount.
 Preferred stocks are like bonds and respond to interest rate changes; they are also exposed to many time-to-maturity implications.
 The treatment of preferred stock investment is different from common stock with a perpetual life in the company unless the stockholder wishes to withdraw from it.